Yashanand0000/Devup-Go/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-This website is devlop by Arjun kumar
+This website is devlop by Yash Anand preview.png